 The sanctity of life is close to my heart and dear to my family.
 Protecting life beginning with conception is a value that cannot be compromised and something that I will continue to fight for.
 I stressed this for 10 years as the Right to Life representative for my church in Zeeland and continue to fight for the unborn as a member of Congress.

-Agriculture is one of the strongest economic drivers in West Michigan.
-In fact, the impact of food and agriculture on Michigan’s economy is estimated at $101.2 billion, and accounts for nearly 1 in 4 jobs.
-The Second District is one of the most agriculturally diverse in Michigan and is a leader in livestock, poultry, pork, fruit, nursery, greenhouse, and floriculture production.
-I have consistently fought for the hard working farmers in the Second District, and will continue to support West Michigan farmers and growers.
+Agriculture is one of the strongest economic drivers in Michigan.
+In fact, the impact of food and agriculture on Michigan’s economy is estimated at $101.2 billion and accounts for nearly 1 in 4 jobs.
+The Fourth District is one of the most agriculturally diverse in Michigan and is a leader in livestock, poultry, pork, fruit, nursery, greenhouse, and floriculture production.
+I have consistently fought for the hard-working farmers in the Fourth District and will continue to support Michigan’s farmers and growers.

 As the son of a disabled World War II veteran, ensuring that our veterans are treated with the dignity and respect they have earned is very personal to me.
 It’s clear the federal government has failed our veterans.
 I will hold the VA accountable and fight for drastic reforms so the men and women who have served our nation are put first.